Sean-w94/atmos/article/article.md

 * [`Object.assign`][]
 * [`Array.from`][]

-The `Object.assign` and `Array.from` methods simply afforded a nice way to do mixins and convert array like objects to arrays-proper (no more `Array.prototype.slice.call(ThingThatsLikeAnArray)`, hooray!).
+The `Object.assign` and `Array.from` methods simply afforded a nice way to do mixins and convert array like objects to arrays-proper (no more `Array.prototype.slice.call(ArrayLikeThing)`, hooray!).

 The `Set` constructor returns a unique list object.
 By pushing unique id's (determined browserside), onto a set we could keep a constant running total of voters which allowed us to calculate aggregated percentages.